Are you frustrated tackling capital budgeting and improvement plans using outdated technology?

 - Improve decision making by leveraging technology to visualize capital project proposals, timelines, and progress reports

 - Save time by leveraging technology easily adjust capital project proposal line items, and how to create dashboards to streamline capital meetings

-*The live webinar on May 30th, 2019 is available for 1 CPE credit.
+*The live webinar on May 30th, 2019 is only available for 1 CPE credit.
 The on-demand version of the course is not eligible for CPE credit.

 ||Workiva is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.

 Prior to his role at OpenGov, Scott served as the Manager of Process and Technology in the Office of Management and Budget for Montgomery County, Maryland.
 While there, he lead a team that built a national award winning budget application called BASIS which replaced numerous failing legacy and ERP budget systems.
 BASIS revolutionized the budget process (Operating and Capital) in Montgomery County and saved the jurisdiction substantial time, effort and money.
 Mr. Coble has extensive knowledge and experience in both the private and public sectors, serving in a number of different capacities including budget management, software engineering, information security, project management and graphic/web design.
 Over the last 20 years Scott has worked for Fortune 500 companies (General Electric | Lockheed Martin), small to mid-size businesses (The Technology Development Group | ASSYST), and as a contractor / employee for both local (Montgomery County, MD | City of Frederick, MD) and the federal government (Intelligence Community | Department Of Defense).